SangwookCheon/plugged-in/collections/_mathematics/year2.md

 ---
-layout: articles
+layout: article
-title: Year 2
+title: Year 2 Mathematics
-articles:
-  data_source: site.mathematicsy1
+aside:
-  show_excerpt: true
+  toc: true
-  show_readmore: false
+sidebar:
+  nav: mathematics_y1
 cover: /assets/images/subjects/math.jpg
+key: mathematics_y1_intro
 ---
+Welcome to Mathematics Year 1!

+On the left, you will find different chapters.
+We will provide practice material at the end of each chapter.